-The Taskforce has engaged with the WA community to understand the challenges we face and help the Taskforce formulate its advice to Government on practical ways to reduce methamphetamine harm, supply and demand.
+The Taskforce engaged with the WA community to understand the challenges we face and to help the Taskforce formulate its advice to Government on practical ways to reduce methamphetamine harm, supply and demand.

-The Taskforce held forums across WA to gather the views and insights of individuals and their families directly affected by methamphetamine, as well as frontline workers from the government and non-government sector.
+The Taskforce held forums across WA to gather the views and insights of people directly affected by methamphetamine, as well as frontline workers from the government and non-government sector.
 Forums were held in north and south metropolitan Perth and regional WA.

-Over 70 meetings were held with over 500 people attending, which included individuals and families with lived experience of methamphetamine, service providers, representatives from local, state and federal government, peak bodies and advocacy groups, employer and employee representatives.
+Over 70 meetings were held with over 500 people attending, which included individuals and families with lived experience of methamphetamine, as well as service providers, representatives from local, state and federal government, peak bodies and advocacy groups, and employer and employee representatives.

-To ensure that all Western Australians had the opportunity to put their views to the Taskforce an online comments portal was opened between 16 January and 16 March 2018.
-146 comments were received by a broad range of people from across WA.
+To ensure that all Western Australians had the opportunity to put their views to the Taskforce an online comments portal opened from 16 January to 16 March 2018.
+This attracted 146 comments from a broad cross section of WA.

 The Methamphetamine Action Plan Taskforce Community Consultation Report provides a summary of what the Taskforce heard, what those challenges are, and community views on how to tackle them.